bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 49°
-- Overcast
+- Mostly Cloudy
-- 96% humidity
+- 97% humidity
 - 11 mph wind
-- 88% cloud cover
+- 87% cloud cover
 - 55 AQI 🟨
 - 0.01 inches of rain in the past 24 hours
 - 0.11 inches of rain expected in the next 48 hours